-Butler Gulch Trail is a 4.8 mile moderately trafficked out and back trail located near Idaho Springs, Colorado that features a waterfall and is rated as difficult.
-The trail is primarily used for hiking, snowboarding, and snowshoeing and is accessible from May until October.
+Butler Gulch Trail is a 4.8 mile moderately trafficked out and back trail located near Berthoud Falls, Colorado that features a waterfall and is rated as difficult.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Good hike, I would rate it closer to Moderate...and I am not in great shape.
 But serious elevation gain at the end so beware--but worth it for the views.